What is developmental dysplasia of the hip?

-What is Developmental Dysplasia of the Hip (DDH)?
-DDH happens when the hip joint abnormally forms or grows.
+Developmental dysplasia of the hip (DDH) is a condition that occurs when the hip joint abnormally forms or grows in babies and young children.
 If the ball of the hip joint is not in the correct position within the socket, then the hip joint cannot develop as it should.
-There is a range of severity of DDH with the most severe being a dislocated hip.
+There is a range of severities of DDH, with the most severe being a dislocated hip.
 If left untreated, a baby born with a dislocated hip(s) can eventually experience abnormal walking.
 Even individuals with less severe DDH can develop hip pain and early arthritis.

-There are a number of reasons a baby might be diagnosed with DDH.
+There are a number of reasons a baby might be diagnosed with developmental hip dysplasia.
 First-born infants and females are at higher risk, as are babies who were in the breech position during pregnancy or those who have a family history of DDH.
 After birth, swaddling of the hips can also cause DDH.

 While hip dysplasia in infants can be hard to detect, healthcare providers should always screen for it during routine checkups.
 If an infant/child has risk factors or concern for DDH during their exam, imaging of the hips with either an ultrasound or x-ray should be performed.
 This helps healthcare providers get a better look at how the hip joint is aligned and developing.